dpottavio/CombatDen/README.md

 * Configurable mission settings.
 * 7 randomized mission types complete with briefing.
 * Multi terrain support.
-* Support for third party factions from RHS, CUP, and 3CB.
+* Support for third party factions from RHS, CUP, 3CB, and more.

 ## Required Mods